severian5it/ResidenceGiulioCesare/README.md

 * Email Address
 * Message

-Control have been implemented to avoid leaving the fields empty or to submit invalid mail addresses.
+Controls have been implemented to avoid leaving the fields empty or to submit invalid mail addresses.
 Once the form has been validated, a *modal* window will appear, informing the user that the data won't be actually submitted.